EntryTokenRegistry and DexAdapter

 - rebasing / elastic-supply tokens MUST NOT be allowlisted

-- tokens with transfer hooks or other non-standard ERC20 balance semantics MUST NOT be allowlisted
+- ERC777-style transfer hooks or callback transfer behavior MUST NOT be allowlisted

 - only standard ERC20s with fixed balances and vanilla transfer semantics should be enabled in either registry instance